 The BCITO manages apprenticeships for glass specialists.
 In your apprenticeship you will be working towards one of the following qualifications:

-- National Certificate in Glazing Level 4
+- NZ Certificate in Glazing Level 4

 You'll work under an experienced glazier, glass processor or auto glazier (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
 You will also have the guidance of a BCITO Training Advisor.

 There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions, and work out measurements, quantities and angles.

 Your apprenticeship is the start of a professional career

 Glass and glazing isn't just a job – it's a professional career.
 By doing an apprenticeship and getting qualified, you're setting yourself up for ongoing employment as a well-paid tradesperson.
 You’ll also open up opportunities to do further study in supervision or site management, go to university, or start a business and train your own apprentices.